 If you have earlier felony convictions, it is likely that your penalty will be enhanced or that you will get the maximum penalty.

 Were You Charged with a Weapon-Related Crime in Broward County?

-If you are up against the criminal justice system, it is absolutely crucial that you have a skilled weapon charge lawyer in Fort Lauderdale fighting for you from the moment of your arrest.
+If you are up against the criminal justice system, it is absolutely crucial that you have a skilled gun crimes lawyer in Fort Lauderdale fighting for you from the moment of your arrest.
 At Hager & Schwartz, P.A., our legal team has helped numerous individuals arrested for weapons charges have their cases dismissed or the charges reduced.

 Contact us online or call (954) 840-8713 now.